tkz-sty/tkz-doc/README.md

-# tkz-doc — Documentation macros for the TKZ series of packages
+# tkz-doc — Class and package for the documentation of all tkz-* packages.

-Release 1.4c 2020/03/20
+Release 1.42c 2020/03/20

 ## Note

 This package is highly experimental and subject to change without notice.

 ## Licence

-The `tkz-doc` package may be modified and distributed under the terms and conditions of the [LaTeX Project Public License](https://www.latex-project.org/lppl/), version 1.3c or greater.
+The scontents package may be modified and distributed under the terms and conditions of the [LaTeX Project Public License](https://www.latex-project.org/lppl/), version 1.3c or greater.

 ## Installation